Constraints.jl: Streamlining Constraint Definition and Integration in Julia

 Variants

-: Global constraint ensuring that a certain numerical condition holds for the minimum value inx
+:minimum: Global constraint ensuring that a certain numerical condition holds for the minimum value inx.

 concept(:minimum, x; op, val)